-The NASS is a new HCUP database, with 2016 as the first publicly available data year.
+The NASS is a new HCUP database, with 2016 and 2017 as the first publicly available data years.
 To optimize the usefulness of the data and related documentation, HCUP would like to hear from data users regarding any suggestions, comments, or issues.
 Please contact HCUP User Support at hcup@ahrq.gov or (866) 290-HCUP (4287).